This Ecuadorian empanadas recipe is more than just about a tasty snack.

 And a few nights ago it was someone’s birthday party and so I was invited to salsa dance all night in the sandy lot of backyard a couple blocks from the beach.
 I met more people and their uncles and aunts and grandparents and children and cousins and more cousins and wait more cousins.

-Watch the video (and help me out by subscribing) to see how to make it:
+Watch the empanadas recipe video (and help me out by subscribing) to see how to make it:

 This is not one of my best videos but it is one of the most special because I was invited into someone’s home.
-She patiently allowed me to fuss around her with the video and afterwards when I realized I didn’t capture the sugar being tossed onto the freshly fried plate of empanadas she made me more.
+She patiently allowed me to fuss around her with the video.
+Afterwards when I realized I didn’t capture the sugar being tossed onto the freshly fried plate of empanadas she made me more.

 This is why food of a country is so much more important to me than hiking a volcano or visiting an art gallery.
 I’m able to share something with people who I would never have met otherwise.
 Initially we don’t believe we have much in common except a mutual love for food and that begins the conversation.